 fileserver.conf file configures custom static mount points for Puppet’s file server.
 If custom mount points are present,

-file resources can access them with their
+access them with their

 When to use